 Figure 2.
 View of two columns in the bc-plane with hydrogen bonding scheme and zipper-like connection of the branches (methyl groups and hydrogen atoms are omitted for clarity).

-EPR spectra of one monocrystal of compound 3 were recorded.
-We performed the EPR spectra with external magnetic field aligned along each of the three directions of the crystal (a, b and c, Figure 3).
-When the monocrystal was in vertical position in the holder and at 0º, the magnetic field was parallel to the b axis (Figure 3, upper spectrum), at 90º to the a axis (Figure 3, middle spectrum) and when the crystal was in horizontal position at 0º, the field was parallel to the c axis (Figure 3, lower spectrum).
-A narrow Lorentzian line was observed when the static field was along the b axis (g = 2.0092; Hpp = 11.6 G) and when it was along the a axis (g = 2.0062; Hpp = 12.7 G) whereas when the static field was along the c axis, significant broadening of the signal was observed (g = 2.0031; Hpp = 22.5 G).
+EPR spectra of a single crystal of compound 3 were recorded.
+We performed the EPR analysis with external magnetic field aligned along each of the three directions of the crystal (a, b and c, Figure 3).
+When the monocrystal was in a vertical position in the holder and at 0º, the magnetic field was parallel to the b axis (Figure 3, upper spectrum), at 90º to the a axis (Figure 3, middle spectrum) and when the crystal was in a horizontal position at 0º, the field was parallel to the c axis (Figure 3, lower spectrum).
+A narrow Lorentzian line was observed when the static field was along the b axis (g = 2.0092; Hpp = 11.6 G) and when it was along the a axis (g = 2.0062; Hpp = 12.7 G) whereas when the static field was parallel to the c axis, significant broadening of the signal was observed (g = 2.0031; Hpp = 22.5 G).
 Interestingly, the g values obtained in the three directions (2.0092, 2.0062 and 2.0031) coincide exactly with the g values of a TEMPO radical unit (2.0090, 2.0060 and 2.0027, see Figure 4).
 Therefore, each of the three TEMPO axis of all the TEMPO units inside the bulk crystal should be oriented parallel to one of the three directions of the crystal.
 The N-O. axis of all TEMPOs should be parallel to the b axis of the crystal, the axis passing through the centre of the six-membered ring parallel to the c axis of the crystal, and the third axis across the ring to the a axis of the crystal.
-As can be observed, for the monocrystal and TEMPO radical axis, we used the same nomenclature as for the crystallographic axis.
+We used the same nomenclature for the crystallographic axis and the TEMPO molecular axis.

 Another feature determined by EPR is that the main axis of growth or packing of the molecules inside the crystal is the c axis (whereas the longest crystallographic axis of the unit cell is the a axis).
-As a mean to understand the crystal growth and verify these features, a morphology prediction of diradical 3 crystal was proposed using the molecular modeling software Materials Studio.
+In order to develop understanding of the crystal growth and verify these features, a morphology prediction of diradical 3 crystal was proposed using the molecular modeling software Materials Studio.
 The aim of morphology prediction is to simulate the habit of a single crystal of a crystalline material using its internal crystal structure via molecular modeling-based simulation techniques.
 We used Bravais-Friedel Donnay-Harker, BFDH Method and Growth Morphology Method.
 Both methods predicted the same morphology, indicating that the c axis was intrinsically the fast-growing direction (Figure 5).
-The strong intermolecular NHO hydrogen bonds makes the crystal to growth following that direction.
+The strong intermolecular NHO hydrogen bonds make the crystals grow in that direction.
 The simulation of the packing of the molecules in the crystal and the prediction of the crystal elongated along the c axis are in good agreement with the EPR data obtained.

 Figure 3.
 Top: three axes of the monocrystal of diradical 3.
 Bottom: EPR spectra of the monocrystal of diradical 3 in the three directions of the crystal (a, b, and c).
-We used the same nomenclature for the crystal axis as for the crystallographic axis.
+We used the same nomenclature for the crystal axis and the crystallographic axis.

 Figure 4. g anisotropy of TEMPO radical.
-We used the same nomenclature for the TEMPO radical axis as for the crystallographic axis.
+We used the same nomenclature for the TEMPO molecular axis and the crystallographic axis.

 Figure 5.
 Theoretical simulation of crystal growth of diradical 3 using the molecular modelling software Materials Studio.